itslu666/uni-helper/README.md

 - [ ] Stop recording button
 - [ ] Drag and drop for audio files
 - [ ] Transcribe function
+- [ ] Switch from buttons to dropdowns